 In 2015, Noah co-founded Family Sangha London, the city's first all-age mindfulness group for families.

 Over the past decade, Noah has explored and stayed with many eco-villages and intentional communities.
-Originally a Quaker, he has been practicing mindfulness with Plum Village Buddhist communities since 2006.
+He has been practicing mindfulness with Plum Village Buddhist communities since 2006.

 2019 Launch Event

 Kasia is passionate about bringing positive change to communities.